 Freezing and thawing alters the texture of the fruit.
 Because of that, eating it raw after thawing won’t be as pleasurable as eating it fresh.
 However, it works really well in smoothies and other applications where the texture isn’t that important.

 To freeze watermelon, start with cutting it into fairly small pieces, so they will easily fit into freezer bags.
 Now remove all the seeds and skin so the watermelon will be edible right away.
-Once that’s done, follow my guide to flash freezing.
+Once that’s done, pre-freeze the pieces.

 When it comes to defrosting, it’s best to do it in the fridge overnight.
 If it’s for a smoothie, you can throw it in frozen if your blender can handle ice.